 * **Balancing tires:** Have your tires balanced regularly to prevent vibration and uneven wear.

 * **Inspecting tires for damage:** Visually inspect your tires regularly for cracks, bulges, or other signs of damage.
-(See Also: What Are Red And Yellow Dots On Tires)
+(See Also: Why Are Tires Bad For The Environment)

 Signs You Need New Tires